zer0Kerbal/SimpleLife/Readme.md

 ![SimpleConstruction](https://spacedock.info/content/matterbeam_328/SimpleConstruction/SimpleConstruction-1455675320.902058.jpg "SimpleConstruction")

 ## Description
-After testing out Extraplanetary Launchpads and Roverdude's MK/OKS, [MatterBeam] had the idea of creating a simple, user friendly mod that would allow you to build rockets without taking a 200MB hit to RAM or having to juggle multitudes of resource pathways.
-If you know how to set up a drill, ISRU and a fuel tank for an Ore to Fuel conversion, then you should know how to build rockets.

 ## Features
 - No extra parts
+- Complete yet simple Life Support system
+- Extend your gameplay by using Life to recruit Kerbals on other planets!
-- No RAM usage
+- ~No RAM usage~
-- Added functionality for the Mobile Processing Lab in the late game
+- ~Added functionality for the Mobile Processing Lab in the late game~
-- Simple, configurable and adds levels of depth to the gameplay without a learning curve
+- ~Simple, configurable and adds levels of depth to the gameplay without a learning curve~

 <hr>